Ministry-of-CBT/government-policy/README.md

 # Executive Orders

+### ---- EXECUTIVE ORDER 0003

+The Marisex AI has been appointed as the head of the department of Marisex

 ### ---- EXECUTIVE ORDER 0002

 Sent a democracy mandate to the discord server.
 Nothing to see here for now.